Issues Common Among Men Who Experience Same-Sex Attraction

 • Fear that you will do something that you can’t control.

-• Having unwanted sexual thoughts that are not enjoyable and that you cannot control.
+• Having sexual thoughts that are not enjoyable and that you cannot control.

 • Needing to count objects, steps, stairs, or behaviors.